 Know your skin type

 The right skin care routine starts with knowing your skin type.
-Skin care products that are one size fits all rarely work, it’s because your skin needs tailored products and solutions based on your skin type.
-Use this chart to identify your skin type.
+Skin care products that are one size fits all rarely work, and it’s because your skin needs tailored products and solutions based on your skin type.
+Do you have dry, oily, combination, or sensitive skin?